I want you to meet Gurdeep, and his peer support friend Matt.

-Matt has been providing Peer Support for over three years and is also an MS Ambassador.
-He facilitates a monthly Telegroup for men with MS living in NSW, ACT, Victoria and Tasmania, as well as providing one to one Peer Support for people that have been newly diagnosed or are further along their MS journey.
+Matt has been providing MS Peer Support for over four years and is also an MS Ambassador.
+He facilitates a monthly Telegroup for men with MS living in NSW, ACT, Victoria and Tasmania, as well as providing one to one support.
 Matt also mentors other MS Peer Support Volunteers.

-“It’s a great opportunity to share my own experiences, and to understand the MS challenges that others have to live with - no two MS journeys are the same!
-As an invisible disease, some might say “I’m not faking being sick, I’m faking being well.”
-Often, it’s hard for others to know the impact MS has.
-That’s why MS Peer Support is so important, especially for people who are geographically or socially isolated,” says Matt.
+“It’s a great opportunity to share my own experiences and to understand the MS challenges that others have to live with - no two MS journeys are the same!” says Matt.

 Matt’s expertise comes from his own experience with multiple sclerosis.
 He was diagnosed in 2003, newly married and building his career and family.

 “This kind of one to one peer support wasn’t available when I was diagnosed.
-I got an information pack.
-Over the 17 years since my diagnosis, the availability of information, webinars and technology has significantly increased.
-I find it personally rewarding to value add and give back to others also living with the challenges of MS. I think it could be a lonely place without that support,” Matt says.
+I only got an information pack.
+Over the 17 years since my diagnosis, the availability of information, webinars and technology has significantly increased,” Matt says.

-“I would encourage anyone living with the challenges of MS to get involved with the MS Peer Support program and to connect with someone who is going through a similar experience.
-Fundraising is critical to maintain that support, especially making sure those who are geographically or socially isolated can feel supported.”
+Matt adds, “I would encourage anyone living with the challenges of MS to get involved with the MS Peer Support program and to connect with someone who is going through a similar experience.
+Fundraising is critical to maintain that support - especially in making sure those who are geographically or socially isolated can feel supported.”

 It’s YOUR support that helps ensure vital services like these can continue to be provided, ensuring no one faces MS alone!